Updated: 3 days ago

 Permanent marker for labeling bags.

-Cut your sealable bag to your desired length (I cut mine to 4.5") then seal one end of the bag as shown.
+Cut your bag to your desired length (I cut mine to 4.5") then seal one end of the bag as shown.

 2. Weigh your Trail Magic freshly roasted coffee beans on a gram scale.
 My recommended weight is 10 grams per 6 ounces of water.
 I measured 20 grams for a 12-ounce cup of coffee.